Police Federation of Australia: History

-Although only recently having been established, the PFA has an important history.
-The PFA was formally registered under Federal Industrial law on 1 January 1998.
-The Canberra office which is still in use to this day was opened on 16 September 2003, by the Prime Minister at that time then, John Howard.
+Although it has only recently been established, the PFA has an important history.
+The PFA was formally registered under Federal Industrial Law on 1 January 1998.
+The Canberra office, which is still in use to this day, was opened on 16 September 2003 by the Prime Minister at that time, John Howard.
 Prior to being properly formed as the Federation, the Australian Federal Police Association was the only registered police union federally in Australia at the time.
 The association came into effect as a result of restructuring of Commonwealth law enforcement along with the creation of the Australian Federal Police.
 The Association's national executive committee agreed upon the idea of a national law enforcement union in 1986 as a sole trade union.
 Through much deliberation and after numerous meetings and countless objections, by state governments and individual police commissioners, the final phase in the formation was the formal change from association to federation.
 In April 1997, the associations council unanimously agreed that the union change its name to the Police Federation of Australia.

 Union Merger

-An important moment in the history of the PFA was the merge of the union from instead being individual state unions, to a much more nationally recognised organisation broadening police union agendas to include external issues and industrial matters.
-This is combined with much greater depth and width of interaction with officers.
-The merger occurred at the time of the national labour movement within Australia, highlighting the political climate at the time of the merge.
-Police unionists in Australia insist though that their institutions be run by police officers instead of trade union professionals.
+An important moment in the history of the PFA was the merger of the union from being individual state unions to a much more nationally recognised organisation, broadening police union agendas to include external issues and industrial matters.
+This is combined with a much greater depth and width of interaction with officers.
+The merger occurred at the time of the national labour movement within Australia, highlighting the political climate at the time of the merger.
+Police unionists in Australia insist, however, that their institutions be run by police officers rather than trade union professionals.
 In spite of the fact that police unions were affiliated to the Australian Council of Trade Unions (ACTU) through the PFA.
-The PFA and their branches do not associated themselves with any specific political party or ideology.
+The PFA and their branches do not associate themselves with any specific political party or ideology.
 Throughout the course of police unionism, the issue of professionalism had been on the agenda for some time.
-Following the national merger in 1998, the PFA has pursued with intent, goals of professional mobility, nationally recognised standards and consistent training outcomes.
+Following the national merger in 1998, the PFA has pursued with intent, the goals of professional mobility, nationally recognised standards and consistent training outcomes.